The best independent guide to Cascais

 Guincho Beach is north of Cascais

-In the pretty centre of Cascais (the Largo de Camões) there is a wide range of restaurants serving traditional Portuguese cuisine or popular foreign foods such as Italian, Chinese, Indian or British.
-There are also a good number of bars and late night clubs.
+In the historic centre of Cascais (the Largo de Camões) there is a wide range of restaurants serving traditional Portuguese cuisine or popular foreign foods such as Italian, Chinese, Indian or British.
+There are also a good number of bars and late-night clubs.
 Estoril has less choice than Cascais and the night-time entertainment is focused around the casino.

 The shops and restaurants of central Cascais